Country guides Africa

 Tanzania Travel Guide

-Tanzania, one of the largest countries in East Africa, is a tourist jewel that is too often overlooked by visitors to the continent.
-Home to Africa's highest peak (Mount Kilimanjaro), its lowest depression (the bed of Lake Tanganyika), its most famous national park (the Serengeti), and part of its largest lake by area (Lake Victoria), Tanzania's natural wonders attract travellers from all over the globe.
+Tanzania is one of the largest countries in East Africa and an absolute jewel of a destination.
+Home to Africa's highest peak (Mount Kilimanjaro), its lowest depression (the bed of Lake Tanganyika), its most famous national park (the Serengeti), and part of its largest lake by area (Lake Victoria), its natural wonders attract visitors from all over the globe.

-Travellers to Tanzania most commonly come in search of one or more of four famous travel experiences, one of which is a sun-soaked getaway to the island paradise of Zanzibar for an exotic beach holiday capped by a fascinating visit to the historic, UNESCO-listed Stone Town.
+Travellers generally visit to enjoy one or more of Tanzania's four famous travel experiences, the first of which is a sun-soaked getaway to the island paradise of Zanzibar for an exotic beach holiday capped by a fascinating visit to the historic, UNESCO-listed Stone Town.

-Alternatively, visitors can go on a snorkelling and diving holiday in the Spice Islands, especially Mafia Island, where a gorgeous coral reef system and the opportunity to swim with whale sharks draw underwater enthusiasts from all over the world.
+Alternatively, visitors can go on a snorkelling and diving holiday in the Spice Islands, with Mafia Island being the standout in this charming selection of destinations.
+Travellers will find a gorgeous coral reef system, the opportunity to swim with whale sharks, a rich cultural heritage and a quieter, more untouched feel than on other islands in the group.

 Best time to visit Tanzania

 Tanzania's climate is characterised by distinct wet and dry seasons.
 Tanzania has two rainy seasons: the 'Mango Rains' last from November to mid-January, and the chief monsoon season runs from mid-March to May.
-The best time to visit Tanzania is between June and August, when daytime temperatures are bearable, and nights are cool rather than sultry.
+The best time to visit is between June and August, when daytime temperatures are bearable, and nights are cool rather than sultry.
 For visitors to the Serengeti, the famous migration starts in late February.
-But visitors should be warned that this is an extremely hot time of the year, with the mercury rising as high as 90F (32C).
+However, visitors should be warned that this is an extremely hot time of the year, with the mercury rising as high as 90ºF (32ºC).

 What to see in Tanzania